 I don’t know of anyone who adds the pomegranate berry to trees, wreaths, or holiday centerpieces.
 I can’t think of anyone who uses its juice to either permanently stain all their clothes to holiday readiness or to paint a Santa suit on their skin.
-There also isn’t anyone who thinks pomegranate makes Rudolph’s nose red, adds color to Santa’s cheeks, or stunts the growth of elves, making them so short that I want to punt them through goal posts.
+There also isn’t anyone who thinks pomegranate makes Rudolph’s nose red or adds color to Santa’s cheeks.
 So how can pomegranate suddenly be holiday-ish?

 When I found out about the Pomegranate 7UP, I didn’t think to myself, “Move over, egg nog, I’m going to get fat off of another beverage this season.”
 But wait, now that I think about it, how would I get fat off of pomegranate?
 After all, it’s healthy and full of antioxidants.